-If the 1st ranked applicant fails to adapt its proposal, EFSA reserves the right to reject the proposal.
-The budget made available in this way may be used for a project of the next ranked applicant on the reserve list.
+In case some applicants fail to adapt the proposal, EFSA reserves the right to reject the proposal.
+The budget made available in this way may be used for projects of next applicants on the reserve lists.
+EFSA may repeat the adaptation process until the available budget of the call is assigned to other applicants on the reserve list.